 I’ve become more careful about the stories I tell, and more cautious about the stories I hear.
 Of course trust comes into the equation: is there a reason for a history to be distorted, or covered up?
 Is someone just showing off?

 And it depends what the work is.
 Arguments about climate change, for example, should be based on data, and I’ve long demanded more data from authors writing about concepts and theories.
 We’ll be publishing more on sustainability science, as well as more biography, and I’d like Berkshire to be known for rigorous scholarship in both.

 Last night I attended a talk by Kerry Brown, editor in chief of the Berkshire Dictionary of Chinese Biography.
-One of the points he made is that biography – the stories of individuals – is an exceptionally good way into China’s long and complex history (you can hear more from Kerry on this subject at the Bookworld podcast).
+One of the points he made is that biography – the stories of individuals – is an exceptionally good way into China’s long and complex history.
 Volume 1 of the Dictionary opens with a chapter on “Mythical Figures,” the Yellow Emperor and Yu the Great, because the stories of people who may or may not have lived have nonetheless influenced the world.